My Favorite Social Media Tactic

 This is leverage.
 Add value to someone in exchange for value in return.

-Leverage is the entire premise behind influencer marketing.
+Leverage is the entire premise of influencer marketing.
 Here are a few strategies that might help your band grow its social media presence through leverage:

 These are not all tactics that will work for you and your business, but they should absolutely get you thinking about new ways to push your brand forward!
 There are thousands of people with cell phones in their pockets, it’s important that you understand that and do your best to leverage every opportunity for your business.